Fine tuning SMLs

 Tokenizerlink image 44

-As in the dataset we have the reviews in text, we need to tokenize them in order to put the tokens into the model.
+Since we have the reviews in text form in the dataset, we need to tokenize them so that we can feed the tokens into the model.

 from transformers import AutoTokenizer